« on: May 03, 2015, 10:13:05 PM »

 * Add LXDE to Ubuntu

-Installed Ubuntu and want to add LXDE and all Lubuntu packages?sudo apt-get update
+Installed Ubuntu and want to add LXDE and all Lubuntu packages?

 sudo apt-get install lubuntu-desktop